Marxism and system theory

 “Life is not comfortable setting down in pre-ordained grooves of being”.

-Note however: scientists believe sharks have been comfortable in their groove for 100 million years.
+Contrarily however: scientists believe sharks have been comfortable in their groove for 100 million years.

 It may be seen as a triumph of evolution that sharks resolutely refuse to evolve towards a higher form.